opscentric/mini-series/docker-and-containers/README.md

 ### Docker Compose Concepts

 Docker Compose files can be broken down into concepts based on what you are trying to accomplish.
-We'll cover the ones we use in this repo tutorial below.
+We'll cover the ones we use in this repo below.

 #### The `services:` Directive